Politics (Aristotle): Book I

 The highest form of community is the polis.
-Aristotle comes to this conclusion because he believes the public life is far more virtuous than the private and because men are "political animals".
-He begins with the relationship between the city and man (I. 1–2), and then specifically discusses the household (οἶκος : oikos) (I. 3–13).
+Aristotle comes to this conclusion because he believes the public life is far more virtuous than the private and because "man is by nature a political animal".
+He begins with the relationship between the city and man, and then specifically discusses the household.

-He takes issue with the view that political rule, kingly rule, rule over slaves and rule over a household or village are only different in size.
+He takes issue with the view that political rule, kingly rule, and rule over a household or village are only different in size, but rule over slaves was a different kind of rule.
 He then examines in what way the city may be said to be natural.
+He concludes that "the state is a creation of nature":

-Aristotle discusses the parts of the household (οἶκος : oikos), which includes slaves, leading to a discussion of whether slavery can ever be just and better for the person enslaved or is always unjust and bad.
+Aristotle discusses the parts of the household, which includes slaves.
+He considers whether slavery can ever be just and better for the person enslaved or is always unjust and bad.
 He distinguishes between those who are slaves because the law says they are and those who are slaves by nature, saying the inquiry hinges on whether there are any such natural slaves.

 Only someone as different from other people as the body is from the soul or beasts are from human beings would be a slave by nature, Aristotle concludes, all others being slaves solely by law or convention.
-Some scholars have therefore concluded that the qualifications for natural slavery preclude the existence of such a being.
+Some scholars have therefore concluded that the qualifications for natural slavery preclude the existence of such a being (though Aristotle was convinced that natural slaves existed).